 With evolution the main theme, the National Science Museum is more natural history than technology.
-Dinosaurs and stuffed animals are the main feature, but there’s also a section on the solar system plus interactive galleries where you can carry out your own little experiments.
+Dinosaurs and stuffed animals are the main features, but there’s also a section on the solar system plus interactive galleries where you can carry out your own little experiments.

 Getting the priorities right (always fair enough), the museum’s strengths clearly lie in the delicate, piecing together of skeletons, rather than the slapping together of English explanations and signposts.
 Some of the exhibits might well remain a mystery and although an English floor plan is available from reception, finding your way through the buildings could be the very journey of discovery itself.

 The museum has three buildings.
-Once through the main entrance you’ll be in the “Main Building”.
+Once through the main entrance, you’ll be in the “Main Building”.
 The others are the “Midori-Kan Building” and the “New Building”.
 These are signposted in English, but not very clearly.
-In fact it’s much better to follow the colour code system on the Japanese signs.
+In fact, it’s much better to follow the colour code system on the Japanese signs.
 The signposts for the “Midori-Kan Building” are in green and those for the “New Building” are in blue.

 From dinosaurs to Homo Erectus, the first floor of the Main Building traces the evolution of living creatures.
 Moving onto the second floor, a stuffed and portly Stella Sea lion will greet you, and the theme is Natural Selection.
 The third floor is quite diverse.
 There’s an exhibition of plants and animals specific to Asia, a small collection of traditional Japanese clocks and also various items relating to the exploration of space.
 These include the actual flags planted on the moon during the Apollo 11 and Apollo 17 space missions and the Kokubunji Meteorite, which fell on Japan in 1986.